mtaghavian/file-explorer/README.md

 ## What is this

-I created this web-based file-explorer application in Java Spring, HTML, CSS and Javascript, to make it possible to simply manage the files over the network to open, edit (text files), download, upload, share, stream videos, create files and folders, execute commands, etc.
+I created this web-based file-explorer application in Java Spring, HTML, CSS and Javascript, to make it possible to simply manage the files over the network to open (many types of files on the browser, including any text file, photos, audio and video files supported by the browser, and PDF files that are converted to the images using apache pdfbox, etc.), edit text files, download, upload, share, stream videos (using webflux library and standard HTML5 video), create files and folders, execute commands, etc.

 ## How to use
 1. Build application with "mvn package -DskipTests"